Notice of Pre-AIA or AIA Status

 Claim 1: Ellis discloses a closure member 10 (closure) comprising: a cap member 12 (first closure portion) including: a top wall 16 (polymeric top wall portion); a skirt wall 18 (polymeric annular skirt portion) depending from the top wall 16 (polymeric top wall portion), the skirt wall 18 (polymeric annular skirt portion) including an exterior surface and an interior surface, the interior surface of the skirt wall 18 (polymeric annular skirt portion) including a threaded portion 20 (internal thread formation) for mating engagement with an external thread formation of a container, the interior surface of the skirt wall 18 (polymeric annular skirt portion) further including a recessed portion, at least a portion of the recessed portion being located further from the top wall 16 (polymeric top wall portion) than the threaded portion 20 (internal thread formation); and a second closure portion including: a band portion 14 (polymeric tamper-evident band) depending from and being at least partially detachably connected to the skirt wall 18 (polymeric annular skirt portion) by bridge elements 28 (frangible connection), the band portion 14 (polymeric tamper-evident band) including an annular band 30 (first portion) and annular flap 32 (second portion) connected via a hinge line 34 (bending area), the annular flap 32 (second portion) extending upwardly from the hinge line 34 (bending area) towards the top wall 16 (polymeric top wall portion) in a folded position and being located inwardly from the annular band 30 (first portion) of the band portion 14 (polymeric tamper-evident band), the annular flap 32 (second portion) of the band portion 14 (polymeric tamper-evident band) including a second leg 38 (tab section), a plurality of first legs 36 (first extension sections) and a plurality of uppermost ratchet teeth 40 (second extension sections), the distal portions of the plurality of first legs 36 (first extension sections) and the plurality of uppermost ratchet teeth 40 (second extension sections) being located further from the hinge line 34 (bending area) than the proximal portion of the second leg 38 (tab section), wherein the recessed portion is sized and shaped to receive a respective one of the plurality of first legs 36 (first extension sections) when the closure member 10 (closure) is in a closed position (see C. 6 L. 12-13 and annotated fig. 1 below).

-Ellis does not disclose the interior surface of the polymeric annular skirt portion further including a plurality of recessed portions, at least a portion of the plurality of the recessed portions being located further from the polymeric top wall portion than the internal thread formation, the plurality of the recessed portions being sized and shaped to receive a respective one of the plurality of first extension sections when the closure is in a closed position, or wherein the interior surface of the polymeric annular skirt portion forms a plurality of retention collars, each of the plurality of retention collars assisting in holding a respective one of the plurality of first extension sections in one of the plurality of recessed portions when the closure is in the closed position.
+Ellis does not disclose the interior surface of the polymeric annular skirt portion further including a plurality of recessed portions, at least a portion of the plurality of the recessed portions being located further from the polymeric top wall portion than the internal thread formation, the plurality of the recessed portions being sized and shaped to receive a respective one of the plurality of first extension sections when the closure is in a closed position, or wherein the interior surface of the polymeric annular skirt portion forms a plurality of retention collars, each of the plurality of retention collars assisting in holding a respective one of the plurality of first extension sections in one of the plurality of recessed portions when the closure is in the closed position, the plurality of retention collars assisting in preventing and inhibiting unfolding when the closure is in the closed position.

 Benoit-Gonin teaches a closure 1 having a skirt 3 with projections 20 extending inwardly, wherein a band first portion 12 includes arcuate extension sections 17 spaced by notches 18, wherein the projections 20 engage into notches 18 and the arcuate extension sections 17 engage into recessed portions between the projections 20 (see fig. 1 & 4).